saucysaucy/dsp/02-editors.md

 What graphical editor will you use?
 How did you make your decision?
 What are some interesting features of your editor?
 What are some useful keyboard shortcuts for your editor?
 How do you customize your editor?

->> I use Rodeo, Jupyter Notebooks, and Spyder in the past for playing around with code and to infer answers quickly.
-I am trying to pick up PyCharm, as it has a lot of features for larger projects.
+>> I use Rodeo, Jupyter Notebooks, and Spyder for playing around with code and to infer answers quickly.
+I am trying to pick up PyCharm, as it has a lot of features and great for larger projects.